adnangif/robotic-arms/README.md

 A Python Tkinter application that simulates a robot arm with three joints that can pick up objects and place them in a target zone.

+## Project Structure

+- `main.py` - Entry point for the application
+- `robot_arm.py` - Contains the RobotArm class that handles the arm's kinematics and drawing
+- `objects.py` - Contains the Object class for managing objects that can be picked up
+- `simulator.py` - Contains the RobotArmSimulator class that controls the main application window

 ## Features

-- Three-jointed robot arm with forward kinematics
+- Visually detailed robot arm with 4:3:1 segment length proportions
-- Configurable arm segments
+- Modern arm design with articulated joints
-- Gripper that can open and close to pick up objects
+- Enhanced gripper with animated prongs
-- Multiple objects to be moved
+- Multiple objects with various shapes (circles, squares, diamonds, triangles)
+- Dark-themed interface with modern color scheme
-- Target zone (blue box) where objects should be placed
+- Target zone (dark blue box) where objects should be placed
 - Controls via buttons and keyboard shortcuts
 - Score tracking
+- Reference grid for better spatial awareness

 ## Controls